redyyu/wechat_subscribers/readme.txt

 ———————————————————————

 =English=

+List not display when updated to Wordpress 4.2.1 is fixed.

 New version support “Response by keyword search”,“synchronous Article contents" (supporting news and text messages), "Automatic Replies Recently Post” (news only), "Message History”, This release is develop by GuYue.